 Creatine, being the most popular ergogenic (sports-enhancing) supplement in history, comes in many forms.
 Some of these forms are scientifically found, whereas some are the children of an incestuous relationship of marketing and theory.

 A full list and critique of different forms of creatine can be found in this subheader, Different forms of Creatine and Creatine Supplements.
+You can also read What's the Best Form of Creatine?, a Study Summary that investigates whether novel forms of creatine have any supporting scientific evidence.

 Assuming Creatine Monohydrate (most frequently used in studies) is the standard by which to compare, no form of creatine has shown to be more powerful or potent.